vellvm/vellvm/README.md

   - Coq: version 8.13 (installed via *opam*, see below)
   - OCaml: version 4.12.0 (installed via *opam*, see below)
   - opam: version 2.0.5.
-    It is ailable via [homebrew](https://brew.sh/) on Mac or via system package manager on Linux e.g. `sudo apt-get install opam`.
+    It is available via [homebrew](https://brew.sh/) on Mac, and most system's package managers on Linux, e.g. `sudo apt-get install opam`.
-    If this is the first time you are using opam you need to initialize it: with `opam init` on Linux
+    If this is the first time you are using opam you need to initialize it:
+    + On Linux: `opam init`
-    or   `opam init --disable-sandboxing` on Mac (sandboxing is disable due to known [issue](https://github.com/ocaml/opam-repository/issues/12973)).
+    + On Mac:  `opam init --disable-sandboxing` (sandboxing needs to be disabled due to a known [issue](https://github.com/ocaml/opam-repository/issues/12973)).
-    Add Coq package repository:
+- Add the Coq package repository:
     `opam repo add coq-released https://coq.inria.fr/opam/released`.
-    Finally, create a *switch* with:
+- Finally, create an opam *switch* with:
     `opam switch create vellvm ocaml-base-compiler.4.12.0`.
   - Clang 7.0.1+ (available for Mac OSX in XCode 4.2+, or installed via, e.g. `sudo apt-get install clang`)
   - External Coq libraries: